FAQ

 Will Ant ever work with Mike Rutherford again?

-Ant says: We have collaborated on one or two television things and although I don't know what will happen as Mike's career might move possibly away from mainstream pop it's not impossible that we might do something together.
+Ant says: "We have collaborated on one or two television things and although I don't know what will happen, it's not impossible that we might do something together.
 But at the moment I can only really say that there's nothing definite planned.
-I'd have to go on record and say that this is something that potentially I'd enjoy although I don't know if we've moved apart over the years to make it last on any cohesive basis but I would hope that the old empathy is still there.
+I'd have to go on record and say that this is something that potentially I'd enjoy although I don't know if we've moved apart over the years to make it last on any cohesive basis but I would hope that the old empathy is still there".

 Why did Phil Collins record a version of Silver Song with Ant and Mike Rutherford in 1973?
-Will this recording ever be released?

 In the summer of 1973 there was a short lull in Genesis activity whilst the band were writing Selling England By The Pound.
-During this time Phil Collins took the opportunity to take part in some musical projects outside Genesis - these included playing in the band Zox and the Radar Boys.
+During this time Phil Collins took the opportunity to take part in some musical projects outside Genesis, which included playing in the band Zox and the Radar Boys.
 Having already met Ant on several occasions, Phil was invited down to Ant's parents house in Surrey with a number of other friends to take part in the original demo recording of Take This Heart.
 Following on from this, the idea came up that Ant and Mike might record a couple of songs with Phil drumming and singing as a potential extra project.
 The three of them recorded a demo version of Silver Song which Charisma Records liked and they gave their approval for the track to be recorded properly.

 For reasons that remain unknown to this day the Silver Song single release never appeared.
 It is reasonable to suggest that Charisma Records may have felt it was too early in their career for Genesis to have breakaway projects but there was no one definite reason that Ant is aware of as to why the single was not released.